evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 ##### SERVER_STARTED_LISTENING

-Triggered when the WebServer has started listening.
+Triggered when the WebServer is accepting connections.
 The message buffer contains the port number (encoded as a `string` value).

 <Function>
 <Parameters>